bonilab/covid19-reopening-RI-MA-PA/README.md

 ### R

 The code has been tested with R version 3.6.0 (2019-04-26) -- "Planting of a Tree."
-The following R packages must be installed before the code will run successfully:
+The following R packages (version number in parentheses) must be installed before the code will run successfully:

 - `mc2d` (0.1.18)
 - `mvtnorm` (1.1.1)